Prone Knee Bend Test

 Understanding radicular pain

-When medical professionals speak of radicular pain, they talk about a type of pain that spreads.
-This pain originates from the neck, hip, or back.
-It travels along the spinal nerve root and spreads to the legs.
-This pain can be felt in areas like the anterior thigh, groin, calf, and even the foot, to mention a few.
+When medical professionals speak of radicular pain, they mean a type of pain that spreads.
+Radicular pain originates from the neck, hip, or back, travels along the spinal nerve root, and may turn into leg pain.
+It can be felt in areas like the anterior thigh, groin, calf, and even the foot, to mention a few.

 Radicular pain occurs because of a pinched nerve, specifically nerve roots in the spine, due to compression or irritation of the pinched nerve's root.
 This can happen in the cervical, thoracic, or lumbar regions.
 They will likely occur as a result of physical trauma due to falls or other accidents, the emergence of bone spurs, because of a herniated disc, or because of aging.